wangqs13/wangqs13.github.io/_pages/about.md

 ### 2026

+* 2026/08/19: Our paper "[Nearly Sample-Optimal Estimators for Quantum Rényi and Tsallis Entropies](https://arxiv.org/abs/2608.18070)" was on arXiv.
 * 2026/08/12: Our papers "[Optimal Fidelity Estimation When One State Is Pure via Algorithmic Uhlmann Transform](https://arxiv.org/abs/2608.10674)" and "[Breaking the Quadratic Barrier for von Neumann Entropy Estimation](https://arxiv.org/abs/2608.11151)" were on arXiv.
 * 2026/08/04: Our paper "[A Lower Bound Framework for Quantum Functional Estimation](https://arxiv.org/abs/2608.02600)" was on arXiv.
 * 2026/07/15: Our paper "[Unitary Synthesis with Near-Optimal T-Count for Near-Clifford Unitaries](https://arxiv.org/abs/2607.12907)" was on arXiv.